paraya3636/tr4n5l4te/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/midwire/tr4n5l4te.

+### Contributors

+Thanks to all of those who contribute!

+* @kirylpl - Fixed phantomjs selector, migration to Optimist gem

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).